Which brands of wood burning and multi-fuel stoves do you sell?

 Do you install wood burning & multi-fuel stoves?

 Yes.
 Any installation of a solid fuel appliance and/or flue system must be fitted by a HETAS Registered Installer, or the installation has to be inspected by Building Control.
-We employ our own HETAS Registered Installers, which exempts the homeowner from having to notify Building Control of the installation.
+We employ our own HETAS Registered Installer, which exempts the homeowner from having to notify Building Control of the installation.

 Why should I consider having a stove?